aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 {{< /highlight >}}

 ## **Layout Settings for DataBar Expanded Stacked Barcodes**
 The *DataBar Expanded Stacked* symbology provides flexible settings for barcode layout by varying the number of rows and columns in a barcode.
 The ***Aspose.BarCode*** library enables combining 22 data segments to form up to 10 strings.
-Developers can set the values independently for [*Rows*]() and [*Columns*]() properties of class [*DataBarParameters*]().
-The value set in the *Columns* property is the most significant parameter; at first, it is required to specify how many segments need to be placed in a row.
+Developers can set the values independently using *setRows* and *setColumns* methods of class [*DataBarParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/DataBarParameters).
+The value passed in the *setColumns* method is the most significant parameter; at first, it is required to specify how many segments need to be placed in a row.

 Sample *DataBar Expanded Stacked* barcode labels given below have been generated with different barcode layout settings.